 The 2019 vintage of McBride Sisters Collection Sauvignon Blanc is pale straw color with crystal clarity.
 Aromas of tropical fruits like guava, pineapple, and mango carried me off to an island in my mind.
-On the palate the first thing I noticed was the mouthfeel.
+On the palate, the first thing I noticed was the mouthfeel.
 Silky and smooth like an island breeze.
 Not zingy and sharp with acidity, as I usually expect.
 Still, there was enough acidity to provide structure and a clean finish.

 Pairing food with this Sauvignon Blanc

 I recommend this wine on its own, with snacks, or dinner.
 Since the acidity is noticeably lower than typical, I’d avoid acidic or salty foods, just to keep the balance.
-Creamy goat cheese, Dungeness crab dipped in melted butter… both good choices.
+Creamy goat cheese and Dungeness crab dipped in melted butter… both good choices.
 I served it with sautéed tiny tomatoes and shredded rotisserie chicken on a bed of arugula with feta cheese crumbled over the top.

 Where to buy McBride Sisters Collection Wines

-Doing More to Support Black Owned Wineries
+Doing More to Support Black-Owned Wineries

 I’m looking for ways to do more to support black-owned wine companies.
 I’m inspired by the times, of course.
-But minority owned wineries are not a new thing to me.
+But minority-owned wineries are not a new thing to me.
 Realizing they need to be supported, however, is new to me.
 I’ve long enjoyed the wines from Brown Estates, Vision Cellars, and Maison Noir (OPP et al).
 They are well-crafted and made by passionate people.

 I met David Brown and Mac McDonald over 15 years ago when I lived in Napa.
 They love their land, they work their land, and that comes through in the terroir of their wines.
 André Hueston Mack has dedicated his career, first, to serving wines, then to making them.
 His Oregon winery, Maison Noir, produces a range of expressions of the regional terroir.
 OPP, Love Drunk, and others are priced to drink and enjoy now.
 But he also crafts wines that go head-to-head with good Burgundy.

 These are the wineries I intended to write about.
 There are others as well.
 A few that I am very much looking forward to tasting and learning more about.
 But I am not able to.
 Not right now, at least.
 Why?
 Because locating these wines in Washington State was nearly impossible.
 I could have ordered some of them from California and Oregon.
 But, honestly, August is no time to have wine shipped long distances.
-And, it’s expensive.
+And, it was expensive.